allardlab/AllardLabManual/docs/_sources/04WhatIsAPhD.rst.txt

 Put your report in an editable format (Google Doc, latex, MS Word doc), and we will schedule a special slot to go through it together.

+This exercise is valuable if it is used for more than a research update, that is, not to show and interrogate new results.
+(If you have new results that I haven't seen, then just put it under "6.
+Next quarter", for an easy win next quarter!)

 Bonus topics you're welcome to include (in addition to anything else you want to):